 One measure of a lakes health is the trophic state, which relates to the amount of algae in the water.
 The average summer trophic state for the last 5 years was 45 (Mesotrophic) and was determined using chlorophyll data.
 For a Deep Headwater lake, this is considered Excellent.
 Deep Headwater lakes stratify, or form separate layers of water, during the summer months and have a watershed area less than 4 square miles.

-Waubeesee Lake has been monitored by volunteers since 1989.
+Waubeesee Lake was monitored by volunteers between 1989 and 2019.
 Volunteers monitor water clarity with a black and white Secchi disk.
 Some also collect water samples, which are sent to the State Lab of Hygiene to be analyzed.
 Volunteers are the source of the majority of Wisconsin's lake water quality data, and their dedication is greatly appreciated.
 Reports and graphs featuring data collected by volunteers, DNR staff and others can be viewed below.

 Water Quality Reports and Graphs

 |Waubeesee Lake - Deep Hole At Sth 20 2m (Bi)||523117||Map||2019||Details|